Parenting is a team effort

 9. Don’t forget to encourage one another!

 Gloria and her partner often say things like: “Thank you for doing groceries today!” or “Thanks for an amazing dinner!”
-When one of them is alone with the children, they also text each other words of encouragement or emoticons.
+When one of them is alone with the children, they also text each other words of encouragement or emojis.

 Teaming up after a separation